SEND -Special Educational Needs and Disabilities (SEND) at Willowbank Primary School

 Apply direct by email to: educationlearnersupport@devon.gov.uk

-To secure a place on any of the above programmes, or express your interest for forthcoming programmes.
-We will confirm your booking request, and provide you with a direct link to the event.
+to secure a place on any of the above topic based workshops.
+They will confirm your booking request, and provide you with a direct link to the event.
 They will be delivered on line ‘live’ via the Microsoft TEAMs platform.

 Parent SEND cafe and SEND events